Girdharilal Mahiya

-Girdharilal Mahiya (born 1 January 1958) is an Indian politician, elected member from the Dungargarh constituency of Rajasthan.
+Girdharilal Mahiya (born 1 January 1958) is an Indian politician, former elected member from the Dungargarh constituency of Rajasthan.
 He is a member of the 15th Legislative Assembly of Rajasthan.
 He is a member of the Communist Party of India (Marxist).

 Political career

 Girdharilal Mahiya was elected sarpanch of Dulchasar Gram Panchayat in 2015.

 Mahiya started his career in 2018 Dungargarh Assembly Elections, winning by 72376 (40.50%) votes.

 Election

 Mahiya initially refused to contest the election citing his financial condition, but was fielded by the CPI (M) after collecting donations from the public.